-Table \ref{tab:3} shows the data reflecting the change in contributions from unstable state decays in events with the $\alpha$-particles multiplicity $n_{\alpha}$ (in this case, identified $^4$He nuclei).
+Table \ref{tab:3} shows the data reflecting the change in contributions from unstable state decays in the events with the $\alpha$-particle multiplicity $n_{\alpha}$ (in this case, identified $^4$He nuclei).
 With increasing $n_{\alpha}$, the $^8$Be detecting probability increases rapidly.
-An increase in $n_{\alpha}$ leads to a relative decrease in $N_{n\alpha}$($^9$B), which can be explained by a decrease in the number of protons available for the $^9$B formation.
-On the contrary, $N_{n\alpha}$(HS) increases due to an increase in the number of $\alpha$-particles available for the HS formation.
-In the coherent dissociation $^{16}$O $\to$ 4$\alpha$, the fraction of HS decays relative to $^8$Be is 35 $\pm$ 1\%, which does not contradict to the value for $n_{\alpha}$ = 4 in the generally more severe $^{16}$O + $p$ interaction (Table \ref{tab:3}).
-These facts indicate the universality of the appearance of $^8$Be and HS.
+The increase in $n_{\alpha}$ results in relative decrease of $N_{n\alpha}$($^9$B), which can be explained by the decrease in the number of protons available for the $^9$B formation.
+On the contrary, $N_{n\alpha}$(HS) increases due to the increase of the number of $\alpha$-particles available for the HS formation.
+In the coherent dissociation $^{16}$O $\to$ 4$\alpha$, the fraction of HS decays relatively to $^8$Be is 35 $\pm$ 4\%, which does not contradict to the value for $n_{\alpha}$ = 4 in the generally more severe $^{16}$O + $p$ interaction (Table \ref{tab:3}).
+These facts have indicated the universality of the appearance of $^8$Be and HS.